 - Black Cohosh – An herb that’s used extensively in Europe to treat menopausal symptoms such as hot flashes.

 - Exercise – Women who exercise regularly are found to suffer from menopausal symptoms much less than sedentary women.

 - Red Clover – An herb that is sometimes used to prevent cardiovascular disease in menopausal and post-menopausal women.

 Non-traditional, alternative therapies have been used for centuries to treat menopausal symptoms in women.
 While these therapies can be effective, be sure to consult with your health care professional before you begin such treatment – especially if you suffer from another condition that might be adversely affected.

 If you’re near, around, in or past the age of menopause, what do you think about natural alternatives as opposed to HRT?
-Have you had any experience with either HRT or alternatives such as herbs or bio-identical hormones?
+Have you had any experience with either HRT or alternatives, such as herbs?
 Let us know!